AckerlyXu/heima/articles/site-recovery/site-recovery-prereq.md

-<properties
+---
-    pageTitle="Prerequisites for replication to Azure using Azure Site Recovery | Azure" description="This article summarizes prerequisites for replicating VMs and physical machines to Azure using the Azure Site Recovery service." services="site-recovery"
+title: Prerequisites for replication to Azure using Azure Site Recovery | Azure
+description: This article summarizes prerequisites for replicating VMs and physical machines to Azure using the Azure Site Recovery service.
-    documentationcenter=""
-    author="rajani-janaki-ram"
-    manager="jwhit"
-    editor="tysonn" />
-<tags
-    ms.assetid="e24eea6c-50a7-4cd5-aab4-2c5c4d72ee2d"
-    ms.service="site-recovery"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="storage-backup-recovery"
-    ms.date="12/11/2016"
-    wacn.date=""
-    ms.author="rajanaki" />
+services: site-recovery
+documentationcenter: ''
+author: rajani-janaki-ram
+manager: jwhit
+editor: tysonn

+ms.assetid: e24eea6c-50a7-4cd5-aab4-2c5c4d72ee2d
+ms.service: site-recovery
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: storage-backup-recovery
+ms.date: 12/11/2016
+wacn.date: ''
+ms.author: rajanaki
+---

 #  Prerequisites for replication to Azure using Azure Site Recovery

  Site Recovery is an Azure service that contributes to your BCDR strategy by orchestrating replication of on-premises physical servers and virtual machines to the cloud (Azure), or to a secondary datacenter.
 When outages occur in your primary location, you can fail over to a secondary location to keep apps and workloads available.
 You can failback to your primary location when it returns to normal operations.
-Learn more in [What is Site Recovery?](/documentation/articles/site-recovery-overview/)
+Learn more in [What is Site Recovery?](./site-recovery-overview.md)

 This article summarizes the prerequisites required to begin Site Recovery replication to Azure.

 ## Azure requirements

 **Requirement** | **Details**
 --- | ---
-**Azure account** | An [Azure](https://www.azure.cn/) account.<br/><br/> You can start with a [1rmb trial](/pricing/1rmb-trial/).
+**Azure account** | An [Azure](https://www.azure.cn/) account.<br/><br/> You can start with a [1rmb trial](https://www.azure.cn/pricing/1rmb-trial/).
-**Site Recovery service** | [Learn more](/pricing/details/site-recovery/) about Site Recovery pricing. |
+**Site Recovery service** | [Learn more](https://www.azure.cn/pricing/details/site-recovery/) about Site Recovery pricing. |
 **Azure storage** | You need an Azure storage account to store replicated data and it must be in the same region as the Recovery Services vault.
-Replicated data is stored in Azure storage, and Azure VMs are created when failover occurs.<br/><br/> Depending on the resource model you want to use for failed over Azure VMs, you can set up an account in [Resource Manager model](/documentation/articles/storage-create-storage-account/) or [Classic model](/documentation/articles/storage-create-storage-account-classic-portal/).<br></br>You can use [GRS](/documentation/articles/storage-redundancy/#geo-redundant-storage) or LRS storage.
+Replicated data is stored in Azure storage, and Azure VMs are created when failover occurs.<br/><br/> Depending on the resource model you want to use for failed over Azure VMs, you can set up an account in [Resource Manager model](../storage/storage-create-storage-account.md) or [Classic model](../storage/storage-create-storage-account-classic-portal.md).<br></br>You can use [GRS](../storage/storage-redundancy.md#geo-redundant-storage) or LRS storage.
 We recommend GRS so that data is resilient if a regional outage occurs, or if the primary region can't be recovered.<br/><br/> If you replicate VMware VMs or physical servers in the Azure portal, premium storage is supported.
-[Premium storage](/documentation/articles/storage-premium-storage/) is typically used for virtual machines that need a consistently high IO performance, and low latency to host IO intensive workloads.
+[Premium storage](../storage/storage-premium-storage.md) is typically used for virtual machines that need a consistently high IO performance, and low latency to host IO intensive workloads.
 If you use premium storage for replicated data, you also need a standard storage account to store replication logs that capture ongoing changes to on-premises data.<br/><br/>
 **Storage limitations** | You can't move storage accounts used in Site Recovery across resource groups, within or across subscriptions.<br/><br/> Replicating to premium storage accounts in Central India and South India isn't currently supported.
-**Azure network** | You need an Azure network to which Azure VMs will connect to, after failover and it must be in the same region as the Recovery Services vault.<br/><br/> In the Azure portal, you can create networks in the [Resource Manager model](/documentation/articles/virtual-networks-create-vnet-arm-pportal/) or [classic model](/documentation/articles/virtual-networks-create-vnet-classic-pportal/).<br/><br/> If you replicate from VMM to Azure, you will set up [network mapping](/documentation/articles/site-recovery-network-mapping/) between VMM VM networks and Azure networks, to ensure that Azure VMs connect to appropriate networks after failover.
+**Azure network** | You need an Azure network to which Azure VMs will connect to, after failover and it must be in the same region as the Recovery Services vault.<br/><br/> In the Azure portal, you can create networks in the [Resource Manager model](../virtual-network/virtual-networks-create-vnet-arm-pportal.md) or [classic model](../virtual-network/virtual-networks-create-vnet-classic-pportal.md).<br/><br/> If you replicate from VMM to Azure, you will set up [network mapping](/documentation/articles/site-recovery-network-mapping/) between VMM VM networks and Azure networks, to ensure that Azure VMs connect to appropriate networks after failover.
 **Network limitations** | You can't move network accounts used in Site Recovery across resource groups, within or across subscriptions.
 **Network mapping** | If you replicate Hyper-V VMs in VMM clouds, you need to set up [network mapping](/documentation/articles/site-recovery-network-mapping/), so that Azure VMs are connected to appropriate networks when they're created after failover.

->[AZURE.NOTE]
+>[!NOTE]
 >The below sections describe the prerequisites for various components in the customer environment.
-For more information on support for specific configurations, please read the [support matrix.](/documentation/articles/site-recovery-support-matrix/)
+For more information on support for specific configurations, please read the [support matrix.](./site-recovery-support-matrix.md)
 >

 ## Disaster Recovery of VMware virtual machines or physical Windows/Linux servers to Azure
 Below are the required components that are needed for disaster recovery of VMware virtual machines or physical Windows/Linux servers in addition to the ones mentioned [above.](#Azure requirements)

 1. **Configuration server or additional process server**: You will need to set up an on-premises machine as the configuration server to coordinate communications between the on-premises site and Azure, and to manage data replication. <br></br>